rcc-uchicago/neural_network_performance_guide_2/README.md

 # neural_network_performance_guide_2
-Materials for RCC workshop "Performance Guidelines of Neural Network Models, Part 2
+Materials for RCC workshop "Performance Guidelines of Neural Network Models: Perspective of Operation Efficiency"
 ### Abstract
 In addition to model accuracy (which some refer to as task performance) addressed in the previous workshop, the perfomrance of operation speed is essential.
 Hyper-parameter selection impacts the performance of various types of neural network layers commonly used in state-of-the-art deep learning applications.
 In this workshop, we compare operation performance with two metrics: duration (in msec) and throughput (in FLOPs).
 We cover sevral common neural network operations, each of which the operation performance is briefly described, as well as the impact of each configuration parameter (hyperparameter) on performance.
 It focuses on GPUs that provide Tensor Core acceleration for deep learning.